Precious Gems

 SG: 2.72 (+0.18 / -0.05)

-Routine Treatments: Oil is a traditional treatment, generally accepted as natural.
+Routine Treatments: Oil is a traditional treatment that is generally accepted as natural.

 Additional Enhancements: Excessive oiling, fracture filling, fracture filling combined with dye